 In Marathon try the Sea Dell Motel, located between mile marker 49-50.
 Rooms at the Sea Dell should run about $100 per night.
 It’s also a great place to stop for an overnight, the motel is located pretty close to a whole bunch of Marathon attractions, like Bahia Honda State Park, the Dolphin Research Center, and fishing and diving excursions.

 Of course once you’ve made it to Key West, the options are endless.
-Here are the top Key West hotels to book in 2018.
+Here are the top Key West hotels to book.

 Seasonal Traffic patterns